teads/TeadsSDK-iOS/README.md

 The Teads SDK is distributed as a .framework file that you have to include in your application.
 It includes everything you need to serve "outstream" video ads.

-Teads iOS SDK ZIP file : [Teads SDK V1.3.1](https://github.com/teads/TeadsSDK-iOS/releases/download/v1.3.1/TeadsSDK-V1.3.1.zip)
+Teads iOS SDK ZIP file : [Teads SDK V1.3.4](https://github.com/teads/TeadsSDK-iOS/releases/download/v1.3.4/TeadsSDK-V1.3.4.zip)

 ## Integration Documentation

 Integration instructions are available on the [wiki](https://github.com/teads/TeadsSDK-iOS/wiki).

-## New in this Version
+## Changelog

+v1.3.4:
+- Alternative scroll view for web view integrations
+- Added callback when no slot found in web view
+- Bug fixes and performance improvements

 v1.3.3:
 - New read-only data about video ad experience